Domestic worker visa

 4. Domestic staff of employees of the Federal Foreign Office

-5. Conclusion Stay of domestic workers in Germany
+6. Conclusion Stay of domestic workers in Germany

 1. Residence of domestic workers in Germany

-Domestic workers play a central role in many households when it comes to efficiently organizing and easing daily routines.
+Domestic workers play a central role in many households when it comes to efficiently organizing and easing daily life.
 Qualified domestic workers perform a wide range of tasks that go far beyond occasional support.
 They offer regular, professional assistance tailored to the individual needs of a household.
-This article examines the requirements for issuing visas to domestic workers on business assignments, diplomats and consuls, and employees of the Federal Foreign Office.
+This article examines the requirements for issuing visas to domestic workers for business assignments, diplomats and consuls, and employees of the Federal Foreign Office.
 For visas to domestic workers in the broader sense, especially au pairs, please refer to our corresponding VISAGUARD article .

-If the domestic worker is actually employed in Germany according to the labor law definition, the general provisions regarding minimum working conditions in Germany apply (in particular, the Minimum Wage Act (MiLoG) , the Federal Vacation Act (BUrlG) , and the Working Hours Act (ArbZG) ).
+If the domestic worker is actually employed in Germany according to the labor law definition, the general provisions regarding minimum working conditions in Germany apply (in particular the Minimum Wage Act (MiLoG) , the Federal Vacation Act (BUrlG) , and the Working Hours Act (ArbZG ).
 Employer contributions to social security contributions must also be paid.
 The domestic worker's employment contracts must contain corresponding provisions.

 2. Domestic workers on professional assignment